SpigotMC/irc/rules.md

 * If you are running a bouncer service, it can help to let network staff know your IP address range to prevent block-wide network bans in case an issue arises.
 * Network staff decisions are final and rules will be enforced as the network staff interpret them, leniency may be given either way at the discretion of the staff.
 * If you have any general questions, please stop by #help to get them resolved.
 If you have questions regarding the rules stated here, please stop by #staff and we can clear up any concerns you may have, as the network staff interpretation may be different from your own.

+###Terms of Service

+* The providers ("we", "us", "our") of the service provided by this web site ("Service") are not responsible for any user-generated content and accounts ("Content").
+Content submitted express the views of their author only.
+* You agree to not use the Service to submit or link to any Content which is defamatory, abusive, hateful, threatening, spam or spam-like, likely to offend, contains adult or objectionable content, contains personal information of others, risks copyright infringement, encourages unlawful activity, or otherwise violates any laws.
+* All Content you submit or upload may be reviewed by staff members.
+All Content you submit or upload may be sent to third-party verification services (including, but not limited to, spam prevention services).
+Do not submit any Content that you consider to be private or confidential.
+* We reserve the rights to remove or modify any Content submitted for any reason without explanation.
+Requests for Content to be removed or modified will be undertaken only at our discretion.
+We reserve the right to take action against any account with the Service at any time.
+* You are granting us with a non-exclusive, permanent, irrevocable, unlimited license to use, publish, or re-publish your Content in connection with the Service.
+You retain copyright over the Content.
+* These terms may be changed at any time without notice.
+* If you do not agree with these terms, please do not register or use this Service.
+If you wish to close your account, please contact us.